 The Interstate Technology and Regulatory Council (ITRC) is a state-led coalition of regulators, industry experts, citizen stakeholders, academia and federal partners that work to achieve regulatory acceptance of environmental technologies and innovative approaches.
-ITRC consists of all 50 states (and Puerto Rico and the District of Columbia) that work to break down barriers and reduce compliance costs, making it easier to use new technologies and helping states maximize resources.
+ITRC consists of all 50 states (and the District of Columbia) that work to break down barriers and reduce compliance costs, making it easier to use new technologies and helping states maximize resources.
 ITRC brings together a diverse mix of environmental experts and stakeholders from both the public and private sectors to broaden and deepen technical knowledge and advance the regulatory acceptance of environmental technologies.
-Together, we're building the environmental community's ability to expedite quality decision making while protecting human health and the environmental community, ITRC is a unique catalyst for dialogue between regulators and the regulated community.
+Together, we're building the environmental community's ability to expedite quality decision making while protecting human health and the environment.
+With our network of organizations and individuals throughout the environmental community.
+ITRC is a unique catalyst for dialogue between regulators and the regulated community.